secovlad/CTS2017/README.md

 # CTS2017
 CTS2017 (Crappy Trucking Simulator 2017) is a little side project I worked on throughout January and February 2017.
 It's an oversimplified and inaccurate simulation of long-haul trucking.
 It was a really fun experience!
-The code is full of don'ts
+The code is full of don'ts because I rushed a couple of things to get it working.
+If I ever revisit this project, it will be for actually adding things to do to it rather than just press time passes and getting it ported to Android.